 - One field per language with the list of language to switch from one language to another.

-User can switch from one mode to another using the all link.
+User can switch from one mode to another using the

 When loading the editor, the selected language is the user interface language used if the language is defined in the current record.